fulajidrc/react-tailwind/README.md

-# react-tailwindcss-ts (React Tailwindcss Typescript)
+# React Tailwindcss Components Typescript

 ## Introduction
     Learn how to include easily React tailwindcss in your project.